Leah Remini Pitches Major ‘DWTS’ Rule Change After Lamar Odom’s Unfair Elimination: ‘Zero Dance Experience!’

 Remini reiterated that Odom “should have stayed” in the competition because he’s not used to performing for a live audience, but the judges (sans Remini) ultimately “saved” Queer Eye star Karamo Brown.

-Still, Remini thinks Dancing With the Stars needs a major rule change to make the competition fair for everyone.
+Still, Remini thinks Dancing with the Stars needs a major rule change to make the competition fair for everyone.

 “I think they should change it to where you have no dance experience — zero dance experience.
 Zero, zero, zero.
 Because if you’re used to performing live in any capacity, you already have a leg up on those who don’t.”

-Indeed, on this season alone, the Dancing With the Stars cast list includes three actors, two pop stars, a pageant queen, and a model.
+Indeed, on this season alone, the Dancing with the Stars cast list includes three actors, two pop stars, a pageant queen, and a model.

-And past winners on the ABC celebrity ballroom competition include Broadway star Jordan Fisher, former Pussycat Doll Nicole Scherzinger, Olympic ice dancer Meryl Davis, former Dallas Cowboys cheerleader Melissa Rycroft.
+Past winners on the ABC celebrity ballroom competition include Broadway star Jordan Fisher, former Pussycat Doll Nicole Scherzinger, Olympic ice dancer Meryl Davis, former Dallas Cowboys cheerleader Melissa Rycroft.
 Even Dirty Dancing star Jennifer Grey is a past DWTS winner.
-But last season’s winner, radio host Bobby Bones, was an underdog.
+However, last season’s winner, radio host Bobby Bones, was an underdog.

-Leah Remini competed on Season 17 of Dancing With the Stars, where she was the fifth contestant eliminated.
+Leah Remini competed on Season 17 of Dancing with the Stars, where she was the fifth contestant eliminated.
 In addition to this week’s judging cameo, she has since returned to the show as a guest co-host.

-Dancing With the Stars airs on Mondays at 8 p.m. on ABC.
+Dancing with the Stars airs on Mondays at 8 p.m. on ABC.